 What is a weight-loss plan?

-A weight-loss plan is designed to provide you with actionable steps you and your doctor take to get your weight under control.
+A weight-loss plan is designed to provide you with actionable steps you and your provider take to get your weight under control.
 A weight-loss plan can take the stress out of losing weight and help you stay on track with a plan that’s designed for you.

 - Nutrition counseling